 Repeat the process for the components on the other side of the hard case.

-For the inverter remote control panel, you’ll need some silicone sealant.
+For the inverter front side panel, you’ll also need some silicone sealant.
 Secure the panel with self-tapping screws.

-If the solar power inverter has the peak capacity above 4000 watts, you need to use 12 gauge wire for the GFCI outlet.
+If the solar power inverter has a peak capacity above 4,000 watts, you need to use 12 gauge wire for any extra GFCI outlet you want to add.
 Always give yourself 4-5 inches of wire more than you need.

-Since batteries are the heaviest components, put it in the corner closest to the case wheels.
+Since the battery is the heaviest component, put it in the corner closest to the case wheels.
 You can orient the battery in any direction, but make sure it’s well supported in the directions the case is likely to be used.

-You need to position your AC pure sine wave inverter so that its outlets are near the GFCI weatherproof outlet and its 12V cables within the reach of the battery.
+I positioned my AC pure sine wave inverter so that its front panel is protruding outside the box.
+If you go with a less advanced inverter, just make sure its outlets are close to the GFCI weatherproof outlet and its 12V cables within the reach of the battery.

 Mark the bottom hotels for the inverter and mount the hardware using #10-24 machine bolts, with washers, spring washers, and nuts.